Cool Heads in Crisis: HMS Venerable, 1804

 The Battle of Camperdown, 1797 – one of the few fleet actions of the Revolutionary and Napoleonic Eras

-Painint by Thomas Whitcombe (1763 – 1824 ) – Venerable at centre engaving Vrijheid on left
+Paining by Thomas Whitcombe (1763 – 1824 ) – Venerable at centre engaging Vrijheid on left

 The greatest threat to a wooden warship’s survival came from stormy weather, especially if it were to be cast on a lee shore, where it could be battered to matchwood.
 One such loss occurred in 1804 when a Royal Navy “74”, HMS Venerable, encountered disaster.
-Built in 1784, the Venerable had played an important role at the Battle of Camperdown in 1797, assisting in the capture of the Dutch admiral’s flagship Vrijheid.
+Built in 1784, HMS Venerable had played an important role at the Battle of Camperdown in 1797 as Admirl Duncan’s flagship and assisting in the capture of the Dutch admiral’s flagship Vrijheid.

-Venerable’s plight had not gone unnoticed.
-Two other 74s, Goliath and Impetueux, approached as closely as they dared in the circumstances and a cutter, HMS Frisk, stood in nearer still.
-Frisk was requested to anchor as close to Venerable as she could so as to receive survivors, carried to her by pulling boats from Goliath and Impetueux.
+HMS Venerable’s plight had not gone unnoticed.
+Two other 74s, HMS Goliath and HMS Impetueux, approached as closely as they dared in the circumstances and a cutter, HMS Frisk, stood in nearer still.
+Frisk was requested to anchor as close to HMS Venerable as she could so as to receive survivors, carried to her by pulling boats from Goliath and Impetueux.

-HMS Venerable grounded – note hull canted out seawards and conditions in which boats are operting
+HMS Venerable grounded – note hull canted out seawards and conditions in which the rescue boats are operating

 Painting by Robert Dodd (1748 – 1816)

 By five o’clock on the morning of the 25th – still dark and with the weather deteriorating yet further – only seventeen seamen remained on the ship with the officers.
 The sea was breaking over them and the fore part of the ship was wholly submerged.
 Only then did Captain Hunter order the final evacuation, his officers and himself to follow the men.
-One by one they dropped into the waiting boats – whose crews had by now been inaction in the most dangerous conditions imaginable for more than six hours.
-Ultimately all, including Hunter himself, were brought across to the Impetueux.
-This was none too soon – shortly afterwards the Venerable broke apart amidships and the part they had been huddled on capsized.
-Within sixteen hours of first striking nothing remained of the ship but driftwood.
+One by one they dropped into the waiting boats – whose crews had by now been in action in the most dangerous conditions imaginable for more than six hours.
+Ultimately all, including Hunter himself, were brought across to HMS Impetueux.
+This was none too soon – shortly afterwards, HMS Venerable broke apart amidships and the part they had been huddled on capsized.
+Within sixteen hours of first striking, little remained of the ship but driftwood.

 It is pleasing to note that Hunter, when court-martialled for the loss of his ship, as he had to be, was fully acquitted.
 He promoted to rear-admiral two years later and to Vice Admiral in 1810., and then to vice-admiral on 31 July 1810, though he never hoisted his flag at sea.
 He died in 1821.